unigrated-solutions/clio-api-python-client/README.md

-# Advanced API Client for Clio
+# Easy to use python client for the Clio API

-This advanced API client is designed to interact with the Clio API, providing robust handling for HTTP request methods, query parameters, payload validation, and dynamic endpoint management.
+This API client is designed to interact with the Clio API, providing robust handling for HTTP request methods, query parameters, payload validation, and dynamic endpoint management.

 ## Key Features